shimatai/react-native-android-datausage/README.md

         // Get data usage of specific list of installed apps in current device
         // Example: get data usage for Facebook, YouTube and WhatsApp.
-        // Parameters "startDate" and "endDate" are optional NativeModules.DataUsageModule.getDataUsageByApp({
+        // Parameters "startDate" and "endDate" are optional (works only with Android 6.0 or later) NativeModules.DataUsageModule.getDataUsageByApp({
                 "packages": ["com.facebook.katana", "com.google.android.youtube", "com.whatsapp"],
                 "startDate": new Date(2017, 4, 22, 0, 0, 0, 0).getTime(), // 1495422000000 = Mon May 22 2017 00:00:00